nais/nitro/README.md

 3. Delete the kubelet certificates on the worker nodes

+4. Replace the old apiserver with the new one in the cluster file, but leave the old one running for now

-4. Run the nitro workflow, which will now reprovision the missing certificates
+5. Run the nitro workflow, which will now reprovision the missing certificates

+6. If successful, delete old apiserver node from the cluster